-Following the reasoning presented in \cite{Parvizi:2021ekr} we select the same profile for both backreacted and background state.
-In short, the choice follows from $(i)$ the fact, that in both cases the eigenspaces are 1-dimensional, thus the energy eigenbasis can be selected to consist of real eigenfunctions, each having qualitative properties of a reflected wave, and $(ii)$ the fact, that the differences in the asymptotics of background and backreacted state agree (modulo a phase shift between asymptotic wave components) in the leading order. \\ Given the spectral profiles \eqref{eq:c-gauss}, both backreacted and background states have been integrated out via \eqref{BO1} and its analog with $\xi_{\rm K}^{\mu}$ replaced with eigenfunctions of $\hat{H}_{\rm gr}$ respectively, using the Numerical LQC library (see \cite{Parvizi:2021ekr} for technical details).
-Subsequently, the expectation values of observables present in \eqref{eq:calF-quant} (being in $v$-representation multiplication operators) have been evaluated on uniform lattice in $T$.
+We select the same profile for both the backreacted and background states.
+In brief, this choice is motivated by (i) the fact that in both cases the eigenspaces are one-dimensional, allowing the energy eigenbasis to be chosen as real eigenfunctions, each exhibiting the qualitative properties of a reflected wave, and (ii) the fact that the differences in the asymptotics of the background and backreacted states agree, up to a phase shift between the asymptotic wave components, at leading order.\\ Given the spectral profiles \eqref{eq:app-c-gauss}, both the backreacted and background states have been integrated out using \eqref{BO1} and its analog, where $\xi_{\rm K}^{\mu}$ is replaced by the eigenfunctions of $\hat{H}_{\rm gr}$, respectively.
+The computations were performed with the Numerical LQC library (see \cite{MenaMarugan:2011me} for technical details).
+Subsequently, the expectation values of observables present in \eqref{eq:calF-quant} (being in $v$-representation multiplication operators) have been evaluated on the uniform lattice in $T$.

-The results obtained within the genuine quantum framework have been subsequently compared against the semiclassical effective description presented in sec.~\ref{sec:eff} for both LQC and Geometrodynamics.
-In the former case, the background and backreacted trajectories have been found analytically (as solutions to \eqref{eq:WDW-Eff-br}, see \eqref{eq:tx_sol_implicit} in Appendix \ref{app:anal-wdw}) and can be written in an implicit form